Note: All participants must be engaged in therapy and complete a pre-screening prior to attending these classes.

 During trauma-sensitive yoga sessions, you will be invited to explore yoga forms and movements at your own pace.
 There are no physical adjustments in this class.
 The emphasis is not on the appearance of the yoga forms, or “doing it right,” but rather on your own internal experience.
 These classes offer the opportunity to make choices about how to move (or not move) your body, with invitations to tune-in to your felt bodily experience as much or as little as you like.

-We will offer 6 trauma sensitive yoga classes on Mondays, from May 13-June 17 (6-7 PM).
+Beginning July 18, we will start offering Trauma Sensitive Yoga on Thursday evenings from 7:30-8:30 PM.
 No previous yoga experience is necessary.
-The suggested donation is $5-15 (regular class credits will also be accepted).
+The suggested donation is $10 (regular class credits will also be accepted).
 If making a donation is prohibitive to your ability to attend these classes, we welcome you to join us for free.
-Pre-registration required.
-Head over to our schedule to sign-up.
-Please email email@example.com to sign-up.
-Class on May 13 is open to the public.
-After that, we will require a brief pre-screening for all participants who want to attend.
-Participants must be engaged in therapy or some other kind of outside mental health support.

-All participants must be engaged in therapy or other mental health support services.
+All participants must be engaged in therapy or other mental health support services prior to attending these classes.
 A brief pre-screening is required for all who wish to attend.
 If you’re interested in participating in Trauma Sensitive Yoga, please fill out this form, and we will be in touch to schedule a phone screening with you.